List of Star Trek: Picard characters

+Cast overview

+This section includes cast members who appeared in main or recurring roles:

 Main characters

 Jean-Luc Picard

 Jean-Luc Picard (portrayed by Patrick Stewart) is a retired Starfleet admiral and former captain of its flagship vessel USS Enterprise.
 Stewart was reprising his role from Star Trek: The Next Generation and subsequent television series and movies by August 4, 2018.
 In the series, Picard has been retired from Starfleet for 14 years, living in his chateau in France, until he meets Dahj and goes on his personal mission to find and to protect her sister.
 He has a brain condition that is terminal.
 At the end of the first season, he dies from his brain anomaly, but his consciousness is transferred into a new synthetic "golem" body that Soong had prepared.